grassjelly/mycobot/README.md

 Consolidated ROS packages for [myCobot](https://www.elephantrobotics.com/en/myCobot-en/) 6DOF manipulator.
 The driver has been rewritten to support closed-loop operation when using MoveIt.
-Most of the functions have been based on the original driver found [here](https://github.com/elephantrobotics/myCobotROS).
+Most of the functions are based on the original driver found [here](https://github.com/elephantrobotics/myCobotROS).

 ## 1. Installation: